 Warren Karlenzig's TEDx talk about using collective intelligence to co-create cities of the (near) future.

 Recently the city of Chilliwack unveiled a new plan for the downtown.
 It seems like a great, values and vision based plan to revitalize the downtown core.
-The idea is to create the conditions that could facilitate development of a Live – Work – Play neighborhood.
+The idea is to create the conditions that could facilitate development of a Live – Work – Play – neighbourhood.
 On the surface it appears like a great idea and yet for some reason it has rankled me from the beginning.
-I can finally put words to that gut instinct, so here goes.

 The downtown plan